Mattias-/Mattias-.github.io/_posts/2015-01-03-DIY-Make-Your-Own-Programming-language.markdown

     a1 = 222
     a1 = 333

-Declaring the same type to a variable should be permitted, as long as it's the same type.
-(Note that there's no notion of scopes in **ion** yet!)

-    a2 :: Int
+Declaring a variable but never using it should not give any errors.

     a2 :: Int

 #### Expression syntax